 In May 2014, the FASB issued Accounting Standards Update No. 2014-09 (ASU 2014-09), Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 supersedes the revenue recognition guidance in Topic 605, Revenue Recognition.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods and services to customers in an amount that reflects the consideration to which the entity expects to be entitled in the exchange for those goods or services.
-This standard is effective for annual reporting periods beginning after December 15, 2017, and can be adopted either retrospectively or as a cumulative effect adjustment as of the date of adoption.
-ASU 2014-09 is not expected to have a material impact on our consolidated financial position, results of operations, or cash flows.
+This may require the use of more judgment and estimates in order to correctly recognize the revenue expected as an outcome of each specific performance obligation.
+Additionally, this guidance will require the disclosure of the nature, amount, and timing of revenue arising from contracts so as to aid in the understanding of the users of financial statements.